Assistance and Care at Home

 The advice is provided for a fixed period while the support can be provided for an unlimited duration at a regular rate.
 The support can include individual guidance, in-home care, shopping and outings, or the attending of a day center.
 The advice given targets various essential life activities.

-The home care activities are carried out by local offices.
+The home care activities are carried out by local offices (at the right side of the screen).
 Each of these offices serves a geographical area and ensures proximity to its clients.
 The local offices guarantee the delivery of Assistance and Care at home and coordinate all client interventions.

 Certain offices are also equipped with a blood collection centre that welcomes clients who need a blood test.
 The centre then sends the sample(s) out to a lab.

 Any additional information regarding the Assistance and Care at home service, affiliated with the HELP network, can be requested via the Helpline 26 70 26.
-To find the office closest to you, visit our network map.
+To find the office closest to you, visit our network map (at the right side of the screen).

 Furthermore, through monitoring the patients at the hospital, they are both “ambassadors” of the HELP network, ensuring that the network and its services are known to hospitals, and “facilitators” for the hospital’s staff.
 Most importantly, they are an ambassador for the patients and their families, who may not know to whom to make some of their requests.